Jonathan Bailey: International recognition and work on film (2020–present)

 In 2023, Bailey starred opposite Matt Bomer in the Showtime adaptation of Fellow Travelers.
 His performance was described by The Washington Post as "sensational" and won him a Critics' Choice Award for Best Supporting Actor in a Miniseries and earned him a nomination for a Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.
 The following year, he had a guest appearance in the third series of the teen drama Heartstopper.

-Bailey played Fiyero in the musical fantasy films Wicked (2024) and Wicked: For Good (2025), based on the musical of the same name.
+Bailey played Fiyero in the musical fantasy films Wicked (2024), based on the musical of the same name.
 He was deemed a standout by critics with The Guardian writing that he "uncorks an outrageous scene-stealer as the hetero-camp Fiyero", and ABC News noting that his performance was a "display of song, dance and acting virtuosity".
 He contributed to the film's soundtrack with the song "Dancing Through Life", which debuted at number 90 on Billboard Hot 100, peaking at number eighty-six.
-His performance earned him a nomination for a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role, alongside another nomination for the film's cast for Outstanding Performance by a Cast in a Motion Picture.
+His performance earned him a nomination for an Actor Award for Outstanding Performance by a Male Actor in a Supporting Role, alongside another nomination for the film's cast for Outstanding Performance by a Cast in a Motion Picture.

-He played the titular role of Richard II at the Bridge Theatre in Nicholas Hytner's production of Shakespeare's play of the same name until May 2025.
-The same year, Bailey starred in Jurassic World Rebirth directed by Gareth Edwards.
+Bailey played the titular role of Richard II at the Bridge Theatre in Nicholas Hytner's production of Shakespeare's play of the same name until May 2025.
+His performance received positive reviews from critics and he was nominated for Best Actor at the Evening Standard Theatre Awards.
+The same year, Bailey starred in the science fiction film Jurassic World Rebirth directed by Gareth Edwards and reprised his role as Fiyero in the musical fantasy film Wicked: For Good.
+The box office successes of the two films made him the highest grossing actor of 2025.
+Bailey was expected to star in Marianne Elliott's Barbican Theatre production of Sunday in the Park with George in the summer of 2027 but withdrew from the production.